core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag option can be elective, because to servers unaware of the Request-Tag option, operations with differing request tags will not be matchable.

-The Request-Tag option can be safe to forward but part of the cache key, because to proxies unaware of the Request-Tag option will consider operations with differing request tags unmatchable but can still forward them.
+The Request-Tag option can be safe to forward but part of the cache key, because proxies unaware of the Request-Tag option will consider operations with differing request tags unmatchable but can still forward them.

 The Request-Tag option is repeatable because this easily allows stateless proxies to "chain" their origin address.